olcf/foundational_hpc_skills/intro_to_sw_building/2_example/README.md

 ```

 This creates a library named `libmyrand.a` in three steps.
 The first two commands are similar to those we used earlier,
-but here we have the `-c` flag which tells gcc to only compile (not link) the source files.
+but here we have the `-c` flag which tells g++ to only compile (not link) the source files.
 Next, we issue an `ar` command
 to build the library from the two compiled objects.
 The `-cru` flags here are standard flags.  `c` indicated to create the
 library unless it already exists, `r` replaces existing objects in the library, and `u` says to only replace if the objects
 are newer than those already there.
+These flags are useful when you are debugging and recompiling your code often.

 Now we have `libmyrand.a` which contains both `initapi.o` and `randapi.o`.